JackMc/jackmc.github.io/_posts/2022-05-23-N64-ROM-Reverse-Engineering.md

-Pressing Start as instructed brought us to a screen with four hex numbers that, after a bit of fiddling with the controls, we realized could be incremented and decremented with the A and B buttons, and the Z button moved between numbers.
+Pressing Start as instructed brought us to a screen with four hex numbers that, after a bit of fiddling with the controls, we realized could be incremented and decremented with the A and B buttons.
+We also learned that the Z button switched between the numbers.

 ![A picture of the SixtyForce emulator running the ROM.
 There are yellow mushrooms lining the bottom of the screen, and the text "00 00 00 00" is centred.](/images/sixtyforce_n64_stage1.png)